This article is the 1st part (and introduction) to a 9 part series on Universal Restoration vs Eternal Torment (hell).

 You can scour the book from end to end and not find it… except for possibly one parable the Jesus tells.
 In Luke 16, Jesus tells the parable of Lazarus and the Rich man.
 It makes reference to a “great chasm” between reward and punishment in the afterlife.

-However, if you read it in context you will see that Jesus is – like with all parables – making an analogy.
-Once you understand a few things about their culture and history, the true meaning of this parable becomes obvious.
+However, if you read it in context you will see that Jesus is making an analogy.
+Once you understand some context about their culture and history, the true meaning of this parable becomes obvious.

 Besides, why is this the only one of Jesus parables we take literally?